 17.7 To liaise with the Equipment Officer and/or Treasurer to organise appropriate dress for the Dance Show

-17.8 Organisation of the dance show, or any other show events, falls upon the Dance Show Representative’s duties
+17.8 Organisation of the dance show, or any other show events, falls upon the Dance Show Captain’s duties

 18. Duties of the External Student Representative

 18.1 To be a non-Leeds university student

 18.2 To bring the views of any other non-Leeds university students to meetings if necessary

 18.3 To liaise between the Publicity and Sponsorship Officer and higher education institutions based around Leeds which lacks their own dancesport society (e.g. Other leeds based Higher education establishments).